LiaScript/LiaScript/README.md

 #### Ordered Lists

                                  --{{1}}--
 Ordered list start with a number and a dot.
-As you can cee from the example, the number does not count at the moment, the generated list will always count by the order of appearance.
+As you can see from the example, the number does not count at the moment, the generated list will always count by the order of appearance.
 And it is also possible to mix lists with other lists and elements freely.